soundpress/nycadministrativecode/docs/c24/index.rst

    11. the number of three-year reevaluations conducted, including the number of such evaluations that were timely conducted, disaggregated by district, eligibility for the free and reduced price lunch program, race/ethnicity, gender, English Language Learner status, recommended language of instruction, and grade level;

-   12. the number and percentage of students who were receiving special education services:
+   12. the number and percentage of students, disaggregated by service recommendation, school and community school district, who were receiving special education services:

       (i) in full compliance with their IEPs by the end of the academic period; and

       (ii) in partial compliance with their IEPs by the end of the academic period;

-   13. the number and percentage of students who, by the end of the academic period, were receiving in full the services enumerated in subparagraphs (i) through (viii) of this paragraph as recommended on their IEPs, the number and percentage of students who as of the end of the academic period were receiving in part such services, and the number and percentage of students who were awaiting the provision of such services:
+   13. the number and percentage of students, disaggregated by service recommendation, school and community school district, who, by the end of the academic period, were receiving in full the services enumerated in subparagraphs (a) through (h) of this paragraph as recommended on their IEPs, the number and percentage of students who as of the end of the academic period were receiving in part such services, and the number and percentage of students who were awaiting the provision of such services:

-      (i) monolingual speech therapy;
+      (a) Monolingual speech therapy;

-      (ii) bilingual speech therapy;
+      (b) Bilingual speech therapy;

-      (iii) monolingual counseling;
+      (c)  Monolingual counseling;

-      (iv) bilingual counseling;
+      (d) Bilingual counseling;

-      (v) occupational therapy;
+      (e) Occupational therapy;

-      (vi) physical therapy;
+      (f) Physical therapy;

-      (vii) hearing education services; and
+      (g) Hearing education services;

-      (viii) vision education services;
+      (h) Vision education services;

+      (i) Assistive technology services; and

+      (j) Special transportation services.

+   14. The number and percentage of students, disaggregated by service recommendation, school and community school district, who have a behavioral intervention plan; and

-   14. the number and percentage of students with IEPs who are recommended for participation in the general education curriculum for:
+   15. the number and percentage of students with IEPs who are recommended for participation in the general education curriculum for:

       (i) 80% or more of the day;